mcho421/django-kevin/README.md

 Set .env.dev variable for dev
 -----------------------------

-The environment variables for development sets the appropriate `DJANGO_SETTINGS_MODULE` and `PYTHONPATH` in order to use `django-admin.py` seemlessly.
+The environment variables for development sets the appropriate `DJANGO_SETTINGS_MODULE` and `PYTHONPATH` in order to use `django-admin.py` seamlessly.
 Necessary for Foreman and other worker processes

 *`.env.dev` is not version controlled so the first person to create this project needs to create a `.env.dev` file for Foreman to read into the environment.
-Future collaboraters need to email the creator for it.*
+Future collaborators need to email the creator for it.*

     echo DJANGO_SETTINGS_MODULE=config.settings.dev >> .env.dev
     echo PYTHONPATH={{ project_name }} >> .env.dev